To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Has Lending Works provided enough information to assess the risks?

-Lending Works is extremely transparent, providing a lot of data and answers to 4thWay's incessant questions.
-It enables us to analyse each individual loan's performance using many risk modelling and investing techniques.
-It also provides a lot of clear information and statistics on its website for individual lenders.
+Lending Works* has been transparent with us on many points, providing a lot of data, access to its people, and answers to 4thWay's questions.
+It has enabled us to analyse each individual loan's performance using many risk modelling and investing techniques.

 Is Lending Works profitable?